 The name of Playa Honda translates to English as Slingshot and it is situated in the resort of Playa de las Americas.
 On some maps and guides, you will even find it under the name of Playa Las Americas.

-Del Camison beach is located in the popular Playa de las Americas resort, on the south end towards Los Cristianos and close to Playa Las Vistas.
+Playa Del Camison beach is located in the popular Playa de las Americas resort in Tenerife, on the south end towards Los Cristianos and close to Playa Las Vistas.

 Troya beach is the most popular beach in Playa de las Americas, with many shops, restaurants and hotels in close proximity.
 Divided between Troya I and Troya II, this is the party epicentre in Tenerife and a favourite place for all tourists.